nathanboktae/knockout-css3-animation/README.md

 - `when`: Some truthy/falsy condition that determines if the `class` is on or off.
 Can be an observable or any expression with observables behind it.
 - `enter`: (optional) Class to set when entering.
 Defaults to `${class}-enter`
 - `exit`: (optional) Class to set when exiting.
 Defaults to `${class}-exit`
+- `initial`: (optional) Set to true if you want an animation on initialization.
+Defaults to false.

 ### Installation